microsoft/pxt-bluetooth-max6675/README.md

-# bluetooth temperature sensor service
+# Bluetooth MAX6675

-A generic Bluetooth service to expose the temperature read from a sensor
+A Bluetooth service that streams the temperature from a MAX6675 temperature probe.

 ## Usage